 Improve your job interview techniques by knowing your accomplishment-based resume front and back, as most questions will be based on this information.
-Once you have attained some practice questions and prepared your answers to them, it is time to practice your interview skills.
+Once you have attained some practice questions and prepared your answers, it is time to practice your interview skills.
 It is best to practice with someone—a spouse, friend, colleague, and job coach.

-This person will be an invaluable resource to your interview preparation as they will be able to provide you with feedback.
+This person will be an invaluable resource to your interview preparation as they will provide you with feedback.
 Request their opinion of your performance.
 Ask them key questions like: did you look “comfortable”?
 Was your voice clear and easy to understand?
-Did you make good eye contact and did you appear pleasant?
+Did you make good eye contact, and did you appear pleasant?

 Once they provide you with information regarding these key questions, you will be able to work on your weak areas—strengthening your overall interview skills.
 Another fabulous way to find out for yourself what you are like in an interview situation is to videotape your practices.

-Watching yourself on tape is a great way to find out what you do well and what areas you can improve on.
+Watching yourself on tape is an excellent way to determine what you do well and what areas you can improve on.
 This may alert you to any odd habits you have, like fidgeting or a nervous giggle that you can work on avoiding.